lilmond/BisdakWallet/README.md

 # Usage
 - Edit config/seeds.txt and PASSWORD in config/config.toml
+- Open (https://127.0.0.1), don't forget to type the https protocol, otherwise the page might not load.
-- Open (127.0.0.1:8080), you can access this on your mobile since the app is listening to (0.0.0.0).
+- You can access this on your mobile since the app is listening to (0.0.0.0).
 Just make sure you type the correct IP address and have port forwarding on in your router.

 # Donate
 Support this project by donating.
 Any amount will be appreciated! (rpWJmMcPM4ynNfvhaZFYmPhBq5FYfDJBZu:2135011618), please don't forget the destination tag.
 Thank you!